NeoMatrix14241/VisionLane/README.md

   _→ User-selectable models for more flexibility and accuracy tuning_
 - [x] Implement a config file to persist user settings
   _→ Save UI preferences, text detection and text recognition model selections, input/output/archive options, select processor if CPU or GPU etc._
+- [x] **Archiving option for processed files**
+  _→ Optionally move processed input files/folders to a specified archive directory, preserving folder structure.
+Archive settings are saved and restored from config.ini._

 ### 📁 File Handling Enhancements
 - [x] Add option to archive processed files
-  _→ Automatically move completed input files to a separate folder_
+  _→ Automatically move completed input files to a separate folder preserving structure_
 - [x] Add compression function for output PDFs
   _→ Preserve searchable text while applying JPEG-based compression_
 - [x] Fix where it suddenly creates output folder in the repository when running